 Myanmar’s agriculture sector is the most vulnerable to the extreme weather and climatic conditions though it plays a primary role in economic growth and income generation for the majority of people (Tun Oo et al., 2023).
 Extreme weather occurrences can significantly harm agriculture and affect farmers' decisions regarding the distribution of farm inputs, leading to diminished crop yield, increased inefficiency and crop losses (Ali et al., 1994; Kyaw et al., 2023).
 One way to be sustainable agriculture sector lies in raising productivity through improving the technical efficiency of resource use (Ogada et al., 2014).
 Technical efficiency (TE) here refers to a farm's capability to produce the maximum possible output from a specific set of inputs and technology (Dhungana et al., 2004).
 Farmers’ technical efficiency is significantly affected not only by the availability of physical resources and farming technologies but also by existing environmental factors that impact their output (Rahman and Hasan, 2008).

-Stable crops like cereals, pulses, oilseed crops, fruits and vegetables are widely grown across the country.
+Stable crops like cereals, pulses, oilseed crops, fruits, and vegetables are widely grown across the country.
 Unfortunately, vegetables are vulnerable to harsh weather, making high temperatures and heavy rain have a severe impact on their yields, a situation expected to intensify with climate change.
 Cabbage (Brassica oleracea) stands out as one of the important vegetables in Myanmar in terms of its high production and consumption.
 Cabbage’s sown areas represented the third-largest portion of total vegetable areas in Myanmar after tomato and mustard (Department of Agriculture [DOA], 2023).
 Weather conditions and other factors are relating with yield of cabbage.
 Despite its ability to adapt with different climatic and soil conditions, cabbage prefers cold and humid growing regions, as well as cooler seasons, while reacting favourably to optimum temperatures in all growing stages (Červenski & Medić-Pap, 2018; Rashid et al., 2020).

 Shan State, particularly the Southern region, is recognized as the key area for vegetable farming in Myanmar, providing year-round cultivation and a substantial supply of cabbage to domestic markets across the country (Vagneron et al., 2019).
-Southern Shan State is increasing vulnerable to fluctuating weather patterns including unpredictable rainfall and extreme weather events like high temperatures and severe flooding.
-Cabbage is highly vulnerable to these extreme weather events are directly impacting its growth, yield and quality.
+Southern Shan State is increasing vulnerable to fluctuating weather patterns including unpredictable rainfall and extreme weather conditions like high temperatures and severe flooding.
+Cabbage is highly vulnerable to these extreme weather events are directly affeccting its growth, yield and quality.
 Cabbage farming in Southern Shan State experienced significant disruption due to the severe flooding and landslides caused by the remnants of Typhoon Yagi in September 2024.
 The high susceptibility of cabbage crops to excessive rain and inundation likely led to major yield losses for farmers in affected areas, thereby drastically reducing their overall production efficiency, threatened their livelihoods and the national vegetable supply (ACAPS, 2024; World Bank, 2025).

 Although incorporating relevant weather conditions is vital for an accurate understanding of crop yields and production efficiency, many studies examined the technical efficiency of cabbage production without considering weather factors.
 Without accounting for uncontrollable weather factors such as temperature and rainfall would lead to inaccurate estimates of how various inputs contribute to cabbage production and cause the level of technical inefficiency to be overstated.
 The uncaptured weather variability would instead be mistakenly absorbed into the inefficiency term, providing an inaccurate picture for policy recommendations in cabbage farming.